syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to add a text box in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Excel%20Shapes/Text%20Box).

 ### Check Box

 **ICheckBoxShape** object represents a check box in a worksheet.
 The following code example illustrates how to insert and manipulate a check box control.